To train an AI model for your robot, you need a robotics dataset. For that, you need to have first recorded a dataset.

 Test the model you just trained on your robot.
 See the Use AI models page for more information.

-Use an AI model
+Use a robotics AI model

 Let a trained AI model control your robot